 2. With an electric sander:

-This is the best way to use sandpaper for large projects or for removing multiple layers of paint.
+This is the best way to use sandpaper for large projects or remove multiple paint layers.

 3. Using a sanding block:

-This is the best way to use sandpaper for getting into tight corners or for sanding large, flat surfaces.
+Using a sanding block is the best way to use sandpaper to get into tight corners or sand large, flat surfaces.

-Once you know how to use sandpaper on wood in different ways, you can start your project!
+Once you know how to use sandpaper on wood differently, you can start your project!

-Here are a few sanding tips you may follow for getting the best results…
+Here are a few sanding tips you may follow to get the best results…

-1. Always start with lower grit sandpaper and work your way up to a higher grit.
+- Always start with lower-grit sandpaper and work your way up to a higher grit.

-5. When you’re finished sanding, wipe down the wood with a damp cloth to remove any remaining dust.
+- When finished with sanding, wipe the wood with a damp cloth to remove any remaining dust.